wunderio/silta-images/shell/README.md

 # About project

-This is a custom container that will authorize users based on their SSH private key.
-The key whitelist is provided by [SSH public keys for silta](https://github.com/wunderio/silta-ssh-keys) project.
+This image extends the Drupal PHP-FPM image and adds a ssh server configured to allow access based on Github repository access.
+This is used for Drupal chart deployments hosted on [Silta](https://github.com/wunderio/silta).
+The key list is provided by [SSH public keys for silta](https://github.com/wunderio/silta-ssh-keys) project.

 Fingerprint keys are moved to a dedicated folder, `/etc/ssh/keys`, that can be mounted to a persistent storage.